A Conversation with RJ Starr

 You have written nearly two dozen books.
 How does the book function differently in your work than the essay or the research paper?

 Each form does something the others cannot.
 The research paper establishes a specific construct or finding at the level of formal scholarly argument.
 It is dense, cited, and narrow in scope by design.
 The essay develops an idea in a more exploratory register, with room for the reasoning to breathe and for the reader to follow the thinking rather than simply receive the conclusion.
+The book integrates.
+It gives me the space to build an argument across the full arc of what the framework says about a given domain or problem, to show not just that something is the case but how all the pieces fit together.

 The work I do now is different in kind.
 The books I write now are framework-level presentations: formal statements of what Psychological Architecture is, what its structural models describe, and how the four domains interact.
 The monograph, the formal statement of the framework itself, could not have been an essay or a paper.
 The architecture of the idea required the architecture of the book.
 That is true of the work that has followed it as well.
 When the argument is structural and the scope is comprehensive, the book is the only form that can hold it.